hujhax/austin-improv-wiki/The Wheel.md

 **The Wheel** is the rotating set of Friday 8pm shows at [[The Hideout Theatre]].

 ## History
-The Wheel was instated with the 2011 schedule as a replacement for [[The Double Barrel]].
+The Wheel was brought into the Hideout schedule in October 2010 as a replacement for [[The Double Barrel]].

 ## The Schedule
 The wheel rotates through the same four shows every month, with show number n happening on the nth Friday of the month.
 Sometimes this schedule is thrown off -- say, if SXSW is renting the theater on the 3rd Friday, then [[The TV Set]] and [[Maestro|Maestro RAW]] get bumped forward a month.
 Occasionally, there's an empty "fifth Friday", which is then scheduled at the Hideout's discretion.